Alexander Lebedev: Political career

 In March 2009, Lebedev announced that he would be running for mayor of Sochi, host of the 2014 Winter Olympics, but a court ruling declared his candidacy invalid on 13 April 2009.
 The court ruling was a result of a complaint by another candidate, Vladimir Turukhanovsky, that Lebedev's campaign received three donations from minors that is forbidden by Russian electoral law.
 According to the chief of Lebedev's electoral campaign, Artyom Artyomov, the three teenagers were led to Sberbank by a staff member of the Sochi council, given 500 rubles each (approximately $20), and told to donate the money to Lebedev's campaign.
 His campaigners sent the money back the same day it was received but still it was found sufficient to disqualify his candidacy.
 Lebedev said that he intended to appeal against the court's decision.

 Lebedev publicly supported the 2014 Russian annexation of Crimea.
-In 2017 he held a media symposium in his hotel complex in Alushta, Crimea (so he claimed) "to correct an impression of Crimea put out by a biased western media".
+In 2017 he held a media symposium in his hotel complex in Alushta, Crimea (so he said) "to correct an impression of Crimea put out by a biased western media".

+In April 2018 which was a month after the Salisbury chemical poisoning of former Russian agent Sergei Skripal, Lebedev's close friend Boris Johnson, as Foreign Secretary, met with Lebedev at Lebedev's Italian villa without Johnson's security detail.
+However, no minutes were made of their meeting.

 In 2019, he published a book titled Hunt the Banker: The Confessions of a Russian Ex-Oligarch.

 Lebedev was described by The New York Times as an oligarch as recently as 2020, when his son Evgeny was nominated for a life peerage by UK Prime Minister Boris Johnson.